widberg/tmpl/README.md

 ```

 ## Replacement Macros
 A replacement macro is denoted by a $ followed by a series of one or more digits, an individual alphabetical character, or a string of one or more alphanumeric characters enclosed in a pair of parentheses.
+Replacement macros in the template file will be replaced with a coresponding value in the output file.
+File names and directory names will be evaluated for replacement macros as well.
 The two types of replacement macro are listed bellow.

 ### Indexes
 Any replacement macro beginning with a numerical digit will be interpreted as an index.
 Each index is replaced by the argument passed to tmpl in that possition following the output path.
 The fist argument following the output path is denoted by index 0.
+Following argument indexes sequentially increment by 1.

 ### Token
 Any replacement macro that matches a string bellow will be replaced with the described value.
 Tokens are case sensitive.